Maymester Courses

 ANTH 105 SyllabusIntroduction to the study of art history from prehistory to the present in which major landmarks of world art and architecture are considered as aesthetic objects, cultural documents and within their socio-historical contexts.

-The following majors are not permitted to register for this course: Interactive Design for Media, Game Design and Interact Media, Technical Art History, Art Therapy, Art and Design, Art History, Art Education, and Art History minor.
+The following majors are not permitted to register for this course: Interactive Design for Media, Game Design and Interact Media, Technical Art History, Art Therapy, Art and Design, Art History, Art Education, Art History.

 Explores the physical, psychological, and cognitive developmental changes of individuals who are functioning in family systems that change across the life-span.